 Indeed Rachel McCormack, a Catalan food expert credited with bringing calçotada to London in 2011, says “I wanted to show that there’s more to Spanish food than tapas and paella”.
 She points out that it was in fact the food photographer Jason Lowe who first hosted calçotades in London — but they were private events for friends, and concedes she was the first to introduce them on a commercial scale.

 Over the years she has held calçotades at several different venues.
 So well-received are her events that a number of delis and greengrocers have started selling calçots as a consequence; and several restaurants and bars now host calçotades or serve the onions as a tapa.
 She says: “Calçots are getting more popular: they sold double in 2013, for instance, compared with 2012.
 A lot of places are just grilling them and serving them with romesco sauce and a knife and fork, which is just sad, but the standard is gradually improving.”

-To get a feel for what the ‘authentic’ calçotada should be like, we attended McCormack’s event last year at the superb Boqueria restaurant in Clapham.
+To get a feel for what the ‘authentic’ calçotada should be like, we attended McCormack’s event in 2014 at the superb Boqueria restaurant in Clapham.
 Walking down Acre Lane, a plume of pungent, aromatic smoke led us to a side street where she and a chef had lit up a wooden grill.

 Inside the restaurant, a £30 menu generously included calçots with romesco, barbecued marinated lamb and chicken with allioli (Catalan garlic mayonnaise), morcilla and chorizo, a sumptuous yet light dessert of crema Catalana, and a glass of red wine or cava.
 (You can substitute meat with seafood or vegetarian tapas.)